 A European Protected Species Licence was secured to lawfully permit the disturbance and temporary exclusion of bats from beneath the roof tiles during the renovation works, and we worked closely with the roofing contractors to ensure that any bats present were not harmed.
 A temporary bat box was installed on-site, in which to place any bats that were found during the works.
 Gaps were re-instated under the roof tiles during renovation, meaning that in the long-term there will be no reduction in roosting opportunities associated with the Piece Hall roof renovation.

 Meeting the strict timelines of the project required practical solutions to be developed working with Calderdale Council, and the construction contractors, as well as taking on board the HLF funding requirements.
 Together, we achieved legal compliance with regards to the protected species at this publically accessible and high profile site.
 The renovation work has not affected the potential for the site to be used in future by these species.
-The Piece Hall will reopen in 2017.
+Piece Hall reopened in 2017.